yyqbeatrice/GPT-annotation/README.md

 - **prompt**: data labeled by two researchers.
 90pro_CL.csv includes prompts collaboratively labeled and there are another five prompts used as few-shot examples are included in the code.
 208pro_IL includes prompts labeled individually.
 - **dataset**: original dataset and source link
 - **modifier definition**: modifier definition input for GPT and modifiier definition used in lab member annotation process
+- **researcher_anno**:
-- **researcher_anno**: annotation results for 208 prompts from two researchers, and collaboratively labeled results for 90 prompts
+  - annotation results for 208 prompts from two researchers, and collaboratively labeled results for 90 prompts
+  - prompts used as examples for few-shot prompting are included in the code/GPT_prompt.py
-- **test_prompt.csv**: All 298 prompts used for analysis
+- **test_prompt.csv**: all 298 prompts used for analysis